Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 weight: 15
 ---

-We have previously mentioned that Velociraptor's superpower is a powerful query language termed `VQL`.
-How do we use VQL to query the endpoints?
+Velociraptor's superpower is a powerful query language termed `VQL`.
 You might be surprised to learn that you have already been using VQL all this time.
 When clicking in the VFS interface to sync a directory listing or download files, the GUI was collecting artifacts behind the scenes.